 These headphones are very comfortable.
 The cups are fairly wide and deep, and should fit most ears.
 The padding is thick and soft, and the headband distributes the headphones’ weight effectively.
 They could be slightly tight for people with larger heads, as their headband doesn’t expand that much.
 The headphones feel fairly lightweight once on your head and can be worn for long periods of time before feeling any fatigue.

 These headphones also have a smart pause feature that automatically plays/pauses your music when you put the headphones on/take them off your head.
-To turn off the headset, simply swivel the cups to lay them flat, similar to the Sennheiser PXC 550.
+To turn off the headset, simply swivel the cups to lay them flat, similar to the Sennheiser PXC 550 Wireless.

-Like most over-ears, the Elite 85h are not very portable.
-They are quite bulky, but thankfully you can fold them in a more compact format.
+Like most over-ears, the Jabra Elite 85h aren't very portable.
+They're quite bulky, but thankfully you can fold them in a more compact format.
 Their cups also swivel to lay flat, which also turns off the headphones when you don't need to use them.
 When the cups are folded in and flat, you can easily store them inside their great hard case.

-The Elite 85h are well-built headphones with dense cups that should survive a few accidental drops without too much damage.
+The Jabra Elite 85h are well-built headphones with dense cups that should survive a few accidental drops without too much damage.
 The overall build feels fairly sturdy, but the hinges are weirdly designed with a small metal piece to cover the cable going to the headphones.
-However, it is fairly thin and feels a bit fragile when folding the cups in, which could be the potential weak point of the build.
-These headphones are not quite on par with high-end headphones like the Sony WH-1000XM3 or the B&O PLAY H9i.
+However, it's fairly thin and feels a bit fragile when folding the cups in, which could be the potential weak point of the build.
+These headphones aren't quite on par with high-end headphones like the Sony WH-1000XM3 Wireless or the Bang & Olufsen Beoplay H9i Wireless.